Fannon/isomatic/README.md

 * Install missing Grunt Plugins via `npm install` in the project directory
 * Install JavaScript dependencies via Bower: `bower install` in the project directory
 * Run the project watch tasks (live sass compilation) via `grunt` in the project directory

 ## Updating
 * Update dependencies via: `bower update` in the project directory
 * Update grunt plugins via `npm update`
 * Update JSDoc Documentation via `bower jsdoc`
 * Update Minified JavaScript via `bower build`

+Some 3rd Party Libraries may change in a way that the app can be broken.
+If that happens, insert a specific version number into the bower.json file to revert to an older state